W-David-Porter/acim/src/text/5-healing-and-wholeness/iii-the-guide-to-salvation/index.md

 There are two diametrically opposed ways of seeing your brother.
 ²The ways of seeing your brother must both be in your mind, because you are the perceiver.
 ³The ways of seeing your brother must also be in your-brother’s mind, because you are perceiving him [your brother].
-⁴See your brother through the Holy Spirit in your brother’s mind, and you will recognise the Holy Spirit in your mind.
+⁴See your brother through the Holy Spirit in your brother’s mind, and you will recognize the Holy Spirit in your mind.
 ⁵What you acknowledge in your brother you are acknowledging in yourself, and what you share you strengthen.
 :::